 Index: -

-Section ) - Care Provider and Manager
+Section 0 - C Care Provider and Manager

 0.1 Responsible Individual

 0.2 Registered Manager

 0.3 Ofsted

-0.4 Children's Commissioner
+0.4 Soction 1 Children's Commissioner

-- Quality and Purpose of Care

-1.1 Aims, objectives and ethos of the home.
+1.1 Quality and Purpose of Care Aims, objectives and ethos of the home.

-1.2 Our aims and anticipated outcomes for the Children and our approach to achieving them.
+1.1 Our aims and anticipated outcomes for the Children and our approach to achieving them.

 1.3 Age, range, sex, and numbers of Children.

 1.4 Accommodation at Moonreach Forza

 1.5 Location of the homes

 1.6 Accommodating special needs, disabilities, and characteristics.

 1.7 Health & Safety

 1.8 Admissions Procedure

 1.9 Criteria used for emergency placements.

 1.10 How we promote and support the religious, cultural needs of the Children placed.

 1.11 Other services outsourced by Moonreach Forza

 1.12 Support during transition from the home

-1.13 Therapeutic techniques undertaken at Moonreach Forza

-Section 2 - Children's Wishes and Feelings
+1.13 Section 2 Cl Therapeutic techniques undertaken at Moonreach Forza hildren's Wishes and Feelings

 2.1 Our facilities & services

 2.2 Promoting and respecting ethnicity and diversity

 2.3 Children's rights

-2.3 5

 2.4 Anti-discriminatory practice, working with the Child and their parent.

-Consulting with Children about their needs and quality of care
+2.5 Consulting with Children about their needs and quality of care

 2.6 Complaints made by Children.

-- Promotion of Education
+Section 3 - P romotion of Education

 3.1 Educational provision

 3.2 Staff encouragement and support

 3.3 Supporting Children with Special educational needs.

 3.4 Non-attendance, suspended or expelled.

-3.5 Areas available to study and home tutoring
+3.5 Section 4 E Areas available to study and home tutoring njoyment and Achievement

-Section 4 - Enjoyment and Achievement

 4.1 Encouragement and provision of internal and external activities

 4.2 Make positive contribution to the home and to the wider community.

-Section 5 - Health and Well-Being
+Section 5 - H ealth and Well-Being

 5.1 Promoting health.

 5.2 Promoting exercise and fitness.

-Section 6 - Encourage Positive Relationships
+Section 6 - E ncourage Positive Relationships

 6.1 The importance of positive relationships

-- Protection of Children
+rotection of Children

-7.1 Assessing our staff are competent to manage challenging behaviours.
+Assessing our staff are competent to manage challenging behaviours.

-7.2 Safeguarding our culture and ethos.
+7.2 7.3 Safeguarding our culture and ethos.

-7.2

 Children missing from Home.

-7.4 Anti-bullying
+7.3 7.4 Anti-bullying

 7.5 Consequence to negative behaviours

 7.6 non-permissible sanctions

 7.7 Positive physical intervention

 7.8 Recording and reporting

 7.9 Safe area risk assessment

 7.10 Fire Procedures and keeping the home safe.

-Section 8 - Leadership and Management
+eadership and Management

 8.1 Stable and sufficient workforce

 8.2 The recruitment of staff

-8.3 The training and development of the staff team

-8.4 Supervision of staff and team meetings
+8.3 8.4 The training and development of the staff team Supervision of staff and team meetings

-8.5 Electronic or mechanical means of surveillance used within Moonreach Forza
+8. 4 8.5 Electronic or mechanical means of surveillance used within Moonreach Forza

-8.6 Management monitoring and review
+8.5 8.6 Management monitoring and review

-- Care Planning
+Section 9 - Ca

-9.1 How we support and promote visit between the Children placed and their parents and significant
+9.1 How we support and promote visit between the Children placed and their parents and significant others.

+9.2 Reviews and placement plans

+9.3 Behaviour management plans

+9.4 Pathway plans

+9.5 Independent skills workshops

+Section 10 - S

+10.1 Staffing List